srikant-kumar/iclock-epush-server-docker/README.md

 - App is deployed at `/iclock` context path
 - DB is automatically initialized on first run using `db/iclock.sql`
 - MySQL config is in `mysql/my.cnf` (utf8mb4-safe, strict SQL mode)
-- You can re-import data by deleting the volume or rebuilding containers
+- Database data is persisted in a Docker named volume
+- phpMyAdmin is included for easier DB management

 ---